Iravan: Three boons

 In Parata Venpa, Aravan asks Krishna to grant him the boon of a heroic death on the battlefield at the hands of a great hero.
 Although Parata Venpa mentions only one boon, the overall Tamil tradition preserves a total of three distinct boons associated with Aravan.
-The single boon of Parata Venpa, according to Hiltebeitel, indicates an early (9th-century) effort to harmonize the Tamil tradition of Aravan's pre-battle sacrifice with the original Sanskrit account of his death during the battle at the hands of Alambusha (Alampucan in Tamil).
+The single boon of Parata Venpa, according to Hiltebeitel, indicates an early (9th-century) effort to harmonise the Tamil tradition of Aravan's pre-battle sacrifice with the original Sanskrit account of his death during the battle at the hands of Alambusha (Alampucan in Tamil).

 In both the Kuttantavar and Draupadi cults, Aravan is believed to have been granted a second boon—to see the entire 18-day war.
 A second boon is indeed found in Villiputuralvar's 14th-century version of the Mahabharata.
 In this version, Aravan is granted boons of watching the battle for a "few days" and of dying gloriously after killing many enemies, though Villiputuralvar does not actually specify whether Aravan's head survives to see the complete battle after his bodily death on the eighth day.

 The third boon is found only in the folk rituals.
 This third boon provides for Aravan to be married before the sacrifice, entitling him to the right of cremation and funerary offerings (bachelors were buried).
 However, no woman wanted to marry Aravan, fearing the inevitable doom of widowhood (see also sati).
 In the Kuttantavar cult version, Krishna solves this dilemma by taking on his female form, Mohini the enchantress, marrying Aravan, and spending that night with him.
 The Koovagam version additionally relates Krishna's mourning as a widow after Aravan's sacrifice the next day, after which he returns to his original masculine form for the duration of the war.

-The terukuttu performance presents a stylised wedding ceremony followed by Mohini's abrupt departure, which is taken to signify that the marriage is unconsummated.
-Another version, popular with trans people, cites the reason behind Aravan's wish to be "coital bliss" and tells explicitly about consummation of the marriage.
-This third marriage boon is not, however, uniform across all the folk traditions.
-In other legends, Krishna arranges some other pre-war marriages.
-In Thanjavur, the marriage of Aravan and Mohini is unknown; instead it depicts Aravan as married to Paravanacciyal, the daughter of Krishna's younger cousin-brother Satyaki.
+Some Tamil folk retellings, Krishna’s decision to marry Aravan as Mohini is traced back to an earlier episode not found in the Sanskrit epics but preserved in Vaishnavite and Draupadi cult traditions.
+This episode unfolds beneath a Kadamba tree, where Krishna is confronted by his consort Nappinnai — a goddess figure associated with Neela Devi in Tamil lore, distinct from the northern traditions.
+Known for her fierce emotional intelligence, Nappinnai questions Krishna’s divine detachment:

+“You say you love all beings,” she asks, “but have you ever grieved for them?
+Why is it always women who are expected to mourn?”

+Krishna does not respond with doctrine, but with a vow:

+“I will know sorrow.
+I will become the one who mourns.”

+According to these traditions, it is this vow that culminates years later in Krishna taking the form of Mohini and marrying Aravan, only to mourn him as a widow.
+In Koovagam and Draupadi cult narratives, the arc comes full circle on the 18th day of the war, when Nappinnai returns to the battlefield and stands before Aravan’s severed head.